 My Mission: I prepare youth to be leaders and adults to be mentors and role models.

-My Goal: I help young people and adults establish strong collaborative communities and goals aligned with their vision, mission, and core values.
+My Goal: I help others create strong collaborative communities and goals aligned with their vision, mission, and core values.

 DrJulieConnor.com is my Internet home where you’ll find:

-TAKE ACTION BLOG – Discover tips to dream big, plan well, work smart, and pursue your individual or group dream with confident passion.
-I share tips that build collaborative leadership for young people and adults.
+TAKE ACTION BLOG – Lots of people may tell you to pursue your dream – I’ll show you how to do something about it.
+Discover tips to dream big, plan well, work smart, and pursue your individual or group dream with confident passion.
+I share experiences, stories, and steps that create deeper understanding and foster greater communication.

-WHAT’S YOUR DREAM? – Get crystal-clear about your direction and break it down into manageable chunks that become part of your daily routine.
-Move forward with attainable goals.
+WHAT’S YOUR DREAM? – Discover how to get crystal clear about your direction and break it down into manageable chunks that become part of your daily routine.
+We’ll break down the steps so you can start thinking about your own vision, mission, and create your own goals.

 My life has been blessed by wise teachers: men, women, and students I’ve met along the way.
 So, here’s some things you’ll learn about me…

 My family moved to St. Louis when I was five.

 I was painfully shy, but I loved to act.
 I loved to sing.
 I loved to read and write (even though I had a reading disability).

 I attended a Catholic elementary school at a time when the Church was experiencing dramatic change.